 For more information, see these important installation steps. - 11.
 To launch SQL Compliance Manager, you can select the Launch the SQL Compliance Manager Windows Console checkbox.

 To access the IDERA Dashboard, open the URL provided in the completed installation window.
-Ensure to review Log in to IDERA Dashboard. - ⚠ If you want to install the SQL Compliance Manager Management Console and the SQL Compliance Manager Agent, you must install them together; otherwise, you will need to install the console with the installation wizard first, and then use the SilentInstaller to install the agent.

-For more information, see Perform a silent installation of the SQLCM Agent. - if you wish to uninstall the IDERA Dashboard, make sure to un-register all products by clicking the Manage Products link of the Products widget in the Administration view.
+Ensure to review Log in to IDERA Dashboard.

+- ♣ If you want to install the SQL Compliance Manager Management Console and the SQL Compliance Manager Agent, you must install them together; otherwise, you will need to install the console with the installation wizard first, and then use the SilentInstaller to install the agent.
+For more information, see Perform a silent installation of the SQLCM Agent. - The SQL Compliance Manager installer detects if the local machine has an older version of the SQL Server 2012 Native Client installed, and if needed SQL CM upgrades the Native Client to the latest version and proceeds with installation.
+If no Native Client is installed on server, then SQL CM installs the latest Native Client version and proceeds with installation. - if you wish to uninstall the IDERA Dashboard, make sure to un-register all products by clicking the Manage Products link of the Products widget in the Administration view.
 For additional information, see Managing product registry in the IDERA Dashboard.